7v-ga/afarq.dev.2.3/wp-content/themes/astra/readme.txt

 Astra local fonts feature is based on Webfonts Loader by WordPress Themes Team (WPTT). (https://github.com/WPTT/webfont-loader)
 Licensed under MIT ( https://github.com/WPTT/webfont-loader/blob/master/LICENSE )

+= WP Background Processing =

+Astra uses a modified version of WP Background Processing library for handling background tasks efficiently.
+Original library by Delicious Brains (https://github.com/deliciousbrains/wp-background-processing) Licensed under GNU GPL v2.0 or later.

 = Privacy Policy =

 Astra uses a YouTube video embedded in the Astra dashboard to provide helpful information and tutorials.
 Please note that YouTube may collect user data as outlined in their Privacy Policy (https://policies.google.com/privacy).
 No personal data is collected or stored by the Astra theme itself through this video embed.
 For more details on YouTube’s data collection, please refer to their Terms of Service (https://www.youtube.com/t/terms) and Privacy Policy (https://policies.google.com/privacy).

+== Frequently Asked Questions ==

+= How can I report a security bug? =

+We take plugin security extremely seriously.
+If you discover a security vulnerability, please report it in a safe and responsible manner.

+You can report the issue through our [Bug Bounty Program](https://brainstormforce.com/bug-bounty-program/).